Stefan Janković (basketball)

-Stefan Janković (Стефан Јанковић; born August 4, 1993) is a Serbian-Canadian professional basketball player who last played for Formosa Taishin Dreamers of the ASEAN Basketball League.
+Stefan Janković (Стефан Јанковић; born August 4, 1993) is a Serbian-Canadian professional basketball player for the Calgary Surge of the Canadian Elite Basketball League.
 He played two seasons of college basketball for the Hawaii Rainbow Warriors where he was named the Big West Conference Player of the Year in 2016.

 Early life

 Stefan was born on August 4, 1993, in Belgrade, FR Yugoslavia to Drago and Aida Janković.
 His family was from the region formerly known as Yugoslavia.
 Both of his parents were brought up in Sarajevo, Bosnia and Herzegovina and his grandparents were raised in Montenegro.
 As a result of the violence during the breakup of Yugoslavia, Stefan's parents moved to Belgrade, where there was less instability.
 In 1997, when Stefan was four years of age, they moved to Mississauga, Ontario, Canada, following Drago's brother's footsteps.

 Stefan came to Mississauga with experience only as a soccer player, but a basketball court was located near his house in Canada.
 In turn, he played on the court with a wide variety of opponents.
 His family moved to a predominantly Serbian community.
 In turn, Janković did not speak English even at eight years of age.
 Stefan spent most of his time taking care of his younger brother at their apartment, while his parents were busy.